On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Simulation studies

 Figures \ref{fig: coverage_nboth} and \ref{fig: varianceratio_nboth} show the results when the sample sizes are increased while maintaining the relationship $\tilde n=10n$.
 Figure \ref{fig: coverage_nboth} shows the coverage probability which is the proportion of 1000 simulations in which the 95\% CI includes the true value.
 For $\beta_0$ and $\beta_1$, the 95\% CI based on $\hat V_{\text{est}}$ achieves the nominal coverage probability as the sample size increases, whereas the 95\% CI based on $\hat V_{\text{fix}}$ remains under coverage.
 However, the 95\% CI for $\beta_A$ calculated using either of the variance estimators mostly achieves nominal coverage probability.
 Figure \ref{fig: varianceratio_nboth} shows the mean of the ratio of two variance estimators, i.e., $e^\top\hat V_{\text{est}}e/e^\top\hat V_{\text{fix}}e$ with $e=(1,0,0)^\top$ for $\beta_0$, with $e=(0,1,0)^\top$ for $\beta_A$ and $e=(0,0,1)^\top$ for $\beta_1$, over 1000 simulations.
 The ratio of the two variance estimators for $\beta_A$ converges to one as the sample size increases, whereas the ratios for $\beta_0$ and $\beta_1$ converge to values greater than one.
 These results are consistent with the theory in Section \ref{sec: theory}.

 Note that even for $\beta_A$, because $e^\top\hat V_{\text{est}}e$ always takes a larger value than $e^\top\hat V_{\text{fix}}e$, this difference can affect performance when sample sizes are small.
 Figure \ref{fig: coverage_nhist_ntrial100} shows the coverage probability for $\beta_A$ when the sample size of trial data is $n=100$ and that of historical data is varied.
-The 95\% CI based on $V_{\text{fix}}$ is under coverage, whereas that based on $V_{\text{est}}$ is closer to the nominal level.
+The 95\% CI based on $\hat V_{\text{fix}}$ is under coverage, whereas that based on $\hat V_{\text{est}}$ is closer to the nominal level.

 Figure \ref{fig: coverage_nhist_ntrial1000} shows the coverage probability when the sample size of trial data is $n=1000$ and that of historical data is varied.
-Even for $\beta_0$ and $\beta_1$, the 95\% CI based on $V_{\text{fix}}$ for achieves the nominal level, as $\tilde n$ increases.
-This result corresponds to the condition $\kappa =0$ in Corollary \ref{cor: asyvar scl}.
+Even for $\beta_0$ and $\beta_1$, the 95\% CI based on $\hat V_{\text{fix}}$ achieves the nominal level, as $\tilde n$ increases.
+This result corresponds to the condition $\kappa =0$.